The Regulation of Food Packaging in the Pacific Rim

 The Malaysian Food Regulations of 1985 do not prescribe substances that may or may not be used in food packaging (i.e., a "positive" or "negative" list).
 Thus, provided the above standards are met with respect to vinyl chloride monomer content in polyvinyl chloride packaging, and the packaging is considered safe and suitable for the intended use, the packaging may be considered safe under Malaysian law.

-Among the National Technical Regulations impacting food packaging materials are: QCVN 12-1:2011/BYT, "Safety and hygiene for synthetic resin implement, container and packaging in direct contact with foods;" QCVN 12-2:2011/BYT, "Safety and hygiene for rubber implements, container and packaging in direct contact with foods;" and QCVN 12-3:2011/BYT, "Safety and hygiene for metallic containers in direct contact with foods."
-On April 22, 2013, Vietnam issued draft Technical Regulation G/SPS/N/VNM 44 on requirements governing the quality hygiene, and safety of glass, porcelain or enameled implements, containers, and packaging in direct contact with food.
+Among the National Technical Regulations impacting food packaging materials are QCVN 12-1:2011/BYT, "Safety and hygiene for synthetic resin implement, container, and packaging in direct contact with foods;" QCVN 12-2:2011/BYT, "Safety and hygiene for rubber implements, container and packaging in direct contact with foods;" and QCVN 12-3:2011/BYT, "Safety and hygiene for metallic containers in direct contact with foods."
+On April 22, 2013, Vietnam issued a draft Technical Regulation G/SPS/N/VNM 44 on requirements governing the quality hygiene, and safety of glass, porcelain, or enameled implements, containers, and packaging in direct contact with food.